rameshabeysekara/yoober/README.md

 •	First and last name of passenger who requested the trip
 •	Street and city of both the pick-up and destination addresses
 •	Desired pick-up date and time

-	Then, prompt the user to enter the ID corresponding to the ride they want to complete (assume input will always be a number)
+•	Then, prompt the user to enter the ID corresponding to the ride they want to complete (assume input will always be a number)
-	Complete the ride in the database with the following information provided by the user:
+•	Complete the ride in the database with the following information provided by the user:
 •	Driver’s email address
-o	Use this to help specify the driver for the trip
+•	Use this to help specify the driver for the trip
 •	Actual start/end date/time
 •	Distance travelled
 •	Cost